skalenetwork/libBLS/README.md

 assert(bls_instance.Verification(message, signature, public_key) == true);
 ```

+Also, see [README](libBLS/tools/README.md) for more details about how generate sample secret keys and signatures and how verify them.

 ## How to use the TE algorithm

 1. Create an istance of class TE with input parameters t, and n; where n is a number of participants in your group and t is a threshold number for your case.